Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.support.webextensions/-web-extension-controller/register-background-message-handler.md

 `messageHandler` - the message handler to register.

-`name` - (optional) name of the port, defaults to the provided extensionId.
+`name` - (optional) name of the port, defaults to the provided messagingId.